josevnz/yafd/TUTORIAL.md

 ## Writing code for the Arduino controller

-If you haven't downloaded and installed the Arduino 2 IDE [just follow these instructions](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-downloading-and-installing), then move on.
+If you haven't downloaded and installed the Arduino 2 IDE please do it now, [just follow these instructions](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-downloading-and-installing), and then move on.

-You can write code for the Arduino using their programing language; It looks a lot like C, and it has 2 very important functions:
+You can write code for the Arduino using their programing language; It looks a lot like C, and it has 2 very simple and important functions:

 * setup: You initialize the components, set up which ports can read and write data.
 Called only once.
 * loop: Here is where you do work reading and writing data to the sensors.